athowes/athowes/README.md

 Hi!
 I'm Adam, a Bayesian statistician primarily working as a contractor at the [Center for Forecasting and Outbreak Analytics](https://www.cdc.gov/forecast-outbreak-analytics/index.html) at the [CDC](https://www.cdc.gov/index.htm).
+For more information, and my blog, see [athowes.github.io](https://athowes.github.io/).
-For an idea about my work, see:
+To give an idea about my work, see:

 | Repository | Description |
 |:-----|:----|